FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 Protect Your San Ramon Home with FireRoofs

-Defensible space and evacuation planning are essential - but they have limits.
-When embers are raining down and flames are approaching, you need an automated defense system that activates whether you're home or away.
+Defensible space and evacuation planning are essential, but they have limits.
+When embers are raining down and flames are approaching, your home needs both an automated active defense system and structural hardening that eliminates every ember entry point.

-• Class A firefighting foam available as an add-on - 100% biodegradable, non-toxic to plants, pets, and wildlife, rinses off through sprinklers
+• Class A firefighting foam add-on: 100% biodegradable, non-toxic, rinses off through sprinklers

 FireRoofs camera detecting hillside wildfire with Level 2 threat overlay and automated suppression response